 We are delighted to support the growth of physicians and scientists through endowed support within the department.

 Currently, there are 19 endowed chairs.
-It is one of the key missions of the Department of Medicine to foster the development of lung physicians and scientists.
+It is one of the key missions of the Department of Medicine to foster the development of young physicians and scientists.
 To this end, we provided dedicated support, protected time and development of highly effective mentoring teams.
 We also have a formal ABIM Research Pathway as part of our Internal Medicine Residency Program training the next generation of physician scientists.
 We are proud of the impact and success of our research teams and continue to grow this mission through recruitment of faculty and staff.

-Learn more about our divisions' research at the links below.
+Learn more about our research at the links below.